zetifinance/main-website-2023-fork/content/pages/careers.md

     variant: default
     main:
       rich_editor: Our business started in 2020 and since then we’ve grown rapidly both as a business and as a team.
+Our team covers various functions including software development, business development, investment and operations.
       heading: Meet the Team
       buttons:
         - button:
             variant: default
             label: Meet the team
             url: /team/
-    image: /img/team.jpg
+    image: /img/careers.jpg
   - type: vacancies
     intro:
       heading: Current Vacancies